astr0-g/SplinterForge-Bot/README.md

 `playingMonster`: choose your monster for the game by cardid, one "" means a card, you can add or delete "", but you CAN NOT leave it empty

-`skipCardIfSelectedError`: If skipCardIfSelectedError is true, it will skip card selecting error and select the rest.
+`skipCardIfSelectedError`: If skipCardIfSelectedError is true, it will skip card selecting error and select the rest, otherwide it will restart and try again.

 `timeSleepInMinute`: set the time between battles in minutes